Naples, FL Solar Panels

 Florida Solar Incentives

-Naples homeowners have access to several solar incentives in Florida that can help reduce the cost of solar installation in Naples.
+Naples, FL homeowners have access to several meaningful solar incentives in Florida — including statewide programs that can significantly reduce the upfront and ongoing costs of going solar.

-Florida offers statewide incentives including a full sales tax exemption on solar equipment, a 100% property tax exemption on added home value through 2037, and net metering at the full retail electricity rate.
+Florida offers a 100% property tax exemption on added home value from solar, a full sales tax exemption on equipment, and net metering at the full retail rate — all available to Naples homeowners regardless of their utility provider.

-Note: the federal residential solar tax credit has been eliminated.
-Homeowners who lease through Palmetto’s LightReach program benefit as Palmetto applies the commercial tax credit and passes savings through lower monthly payments.
+Note: The federal 30% residential tax credit has been eliminated.
+However, state incentives remain.
+Those who lease through Palmetto’s LightReach program benefit indirectly, as Palmetto applies the commercial tax credit and passes savings through lower monthly payments.

 | Incentive | Type | Description | Source |